 - Housing: $515/month

 - Utilities: $200/month

 - Health + Dental Insurance: $150/month (yay for being a young, healthy male).

 It’s costing me just under $1,600/month (a conservative figure) for the bare bones essentials.
 I am barely making it under the $1,750/month I can theoretically afford and that is with fairly cheap housing.
 Coming in under the 50% allows me to have a little extra money to play with and/or save.

 Of all the things on this list, the concept of buying things in bulk seems like the easiest thing to do – yet most of us don’t.

 Because we’re afraid of sticker shock.
 Or receipt shock.
 Or whatever you want to call it.

 You see this massive bill for stuff you bought in bulk and your stomach rolls.

-Be proud of yourself!
-It seems like a lot up front, but you are saving a ton of money in the long run.
+It seems like a lot up front, but you’re saving a ton of money in the long run.
 As long as you’re not stretching yourself too thin during any particular month, this is absolutely the way to go.